 You need to be aware of the lifestyle that a shiny new condo offers before you jump in love with one.
 Condominiums are generally property properties with communal facilities, such as pools, fitness centers, and common areas.
 These comforts, however, come with their requirements, including monthly homeowners’ association (HOA) fees.
 Condo life may not suit you well if you prefer to be independent and have a lot of personal space.

 Not all costs are payable at the list price of the condo.
 All these extra expenses will have to be added up in the form of the HOA fees they have to pay, the property taxes, insurance, and the maintenance payments they must pay on a monthly basis.
 These extras are the area that is not usually considered by the first time buyers, and this might not augur well for their affordability.
 Compute your affordability via a mortgage calculator and the ideal scenario is to go to a financial advisor / lender and or better still both to estimate your budget in regard to what you can afford.
-Despite your best efforts at honesty, the mortgage is usually more expensive to pay off, and that is hard work.
 Consult a lender to see exactly how much of a loan you can take on and then a little bit more on top, just in case some unexpected expenses crop up.

 A mortgage pre-approval letter can put you in a perfect position in highly competitive real estate markets.
 It tells the sellers that you are a serious buyer and helps make your search more productive towards condos you can afford.
 Condos can present higher lending standards due to HOA regulations and property ownership designs, and it is a great advantage to work with a lender specializing in condo loans.